All Episodes

 All right.

-Thank you, sir.
+Thank you, sir, very much.

 I appreciate it.

-Let me check the Yes the Dow's been down as much as two hundred points today.
+Yes, the Dow's been down as much as 200 points today.

-It's up like ninety-seven points right now.
+It's up like 97 points right now.

-It was down on the inflation news, and I think this news had brought it back up.
+I think this news had brought it back up.

 That place is so fickle anymore.

-Inflation news, well, there's gonna be a rate cut, and these people go nuts, and market goes up and down, starts fluctuating like crazy.
+Inflation news, where there's going to be a rate cut, and these people go nuts.

-This is Ruth in Newport's New York.
+This is Ruth in Newport's, New York.

 Nice to have you on the program.

-An honor to speak with you, Raj.
+An honor to speak with you, Rush.

-I don't know what is more exciting today, me getting through to you or you getting the third female from across this beautiful country of ours who is just applauding Russia's I mean, sorry, Romney's win last night in Michigan.
+I don't know what is more exciting today, me getting through to you or you getting the third female from across this beautiful country of ours who is just applauding Russia's, I mean, sorry, Romney's win last night in Michigan.

-So you're big rock uh Romneyite too.
+So you're a big rock Romneyite, too.

 Well, I have to be honest with you.